 Starting with version 1.6, you can add more than one Cloudera Data Science Workbench CSD deployment to a single instance of Cloudera Manager.
+The deployments must install the same version of CDSW.

-To add a second Cloudera Data Science Workbench to Cloudera Manager, complete the Required Pre-Installation Steps on page 71 for a second set of gateway hosts.
+To add a second Cloudera Data Science Workbench to Cloudera Manager, complete the Required Pre-Installation Steps on page 74 for a second set of gateway hosts.
 Then, install the parcel and add the service as described in the CSD installation.